openfisca/openfisca.org/content/association/_index.en.md

   ]
 {{< /members >}}

-### College C
+### College C: Vendors

-These companies support OpenFisca by contributing 3% of their gross revenue attributed to OpenFisca in membership fees to the Association.
+These entities provide support on OpenFisca implementation through training, service, expertise… They support the product that enables these contracts by contributing a membership fee worth 3% of the gross revenue that can be attributed to OpenFisca-related sales.

 {{< members >}}
   [